 So to make things a little easier we thought we would put together this quick guide of the main differences between these two headphone styles.

-In case you didn’t know, the difference between an open back headphone and a closed back headphones is pretty simple.
+In case you didn’t know, the difference between open-back headphones and closed-back headphones is pretty simple.
 It lies in the venting of the drivers.
-A closed back headphone has the driver sitting isolated inside a closed off earcup.
-An open back headphone on the other hand usually has vents or grills to allow the free passage of air around the dynamic, electrostatic or planar driver.
-Each of these designs has their own unique advantages and disadvantages so lets take a look a the key points in favour of each style of headphone.
+A closed-back headphone has the driver sitting isolated inside a closed-off earcup.
+An open back headphone on the other hand usually has vents or grills to allow the free passage of air around the dynamic, electrostatic, or planar drivers.
+Each of these designs has its own unique advantages and disadvantages so let’s take a look a the key points in favor of each style of headphone.

 Advantages of Open Back Headphones

-In my experience, it is almost always the case that users wanting the best and no compromises sound quality from headphones should be looking at open Back headphones.
+In my experience, it is almost always the case, that users wanting the best sound quality from their headphones should be looking at open Back headphones.
 There are some exceptions to this rule but the vast majority of audiophile-grade headphones are well vented.

-The ability of the driver to breathe without hindrance caused by pressure, combined with a usually more out of the head and open listening experience seem to get open back headphones closer to speaker systems that their closed off brethren.
+The ability of the driver to breathe without hindrance caused by pressure, combined with a usually more out of the head and open listening experience seems to get open-back headphones closer to real Hifi speaker systems than their closed-off brethren.

-Think about it if your ears arent enclosed in a tiny box as you find with closed headphones then just like the drivers they are free to breath.
-By using an open back headphone you go a long way in mitigating that build up in heat and can enjoy longer more comfortable listening sessions.
+Think about it.
+If your ears aren’t enclosed in a tiny box.
+If they can get nice fresh air circulating around them then you will be a lot more comfortable.
+By using an open back headphone you go a long way in mitigating a build-up of heat and can enjoy longer more comfortable listening sessions.